-Kim Jong Un crosses Russian border for talks with Putin
+Kim Jong Un and Vladimir Putin meet for talks in Russia

-North Korean leader Kim Jong Un has arrived via rail in Russia where he is due to meet President Vladimir Putin.
+Talks between Russian president Vladimir Putin and North Korean leader Kim Jong Un on a possible arms deal are set to begin soon.

-Mr Kim left Pyongyang for Russia on Sunday on his private train, North Korea's state media reported.
+Mr Kim travelled for two days in an armoured train to the Vostochny space centre in Russia's far east, in what was a highly scrutinised journey.

 Mr Kim's train is rumoured to include at least 20 heavy bulletproof carriages.
 The extra weight means the train is very slow - it can only travel at around 37mph (59 km/h).